-Offbeat and Progressive, Eugene, Oregon Draws Retirees With Its Leafy Neighborhoods, Rich Cultural Scene and Academic Vibe
+Offbeat and Progressive, Eugene, Oregon Draws Retirees With Its Academic Vibe, Rich Cultural Fabric and Green, Lush Cityscape

 Cost of Living: Above the National Average

 As in most cities, certain areas are nicer (and safer) than others.
 In Eugene, Whiteaker and West Eugene are best avoided.
-The downtown is full of funky shops but also some homeless people.
-Areas north of the river are more conservative than areas south and west of the river where the University is located and the college atmosphere is most strongly felt.
+The downtown is full of funky shops but also has some homeless people.
+Areas north of the river are more conservative than areas south and west of the river where the University is located and the college atmosphere is most evident.

 With the truly beautiful 295-acre University of Oregon at its core, Eugene embraces all things left-leaning.
 The city is a little grungy and a little funky, home to hippies, tie-dyed shirts, Birkenstocks and other visible vestiges of the 1960s.
 It has a deep tolerance for "alternative" lifestyles and a strong interest in environmentalism, and it has even had members of the Communist Party on its city council.

 The city is known as a "Great City of the Arts and Outdoors" and is home to the Hult Center for the Performing Arts, renowned for its acoustical perfection, where operas, ballets and symphonies are performed year round.
-The Oregon Festival of American Music takes place every August, and the internationally known Oregon Bach Festival features a wide range of concerts at the University's Beall Concert Hall.
+The Oregon Festival of American Music takes place every August, and the internationally known Oregon Bach Festival features a wide range of concerts at The Shedd Institute.
 Performances feature the music of Bach, Brahms, Mozart, as well the music of 20th- and 21st-century artists.
 Older adults are eligible for discount ticket rates, and the Festival's Road Scholar program blends concerts with lectures and workshops.
 The city also has excellent museums, including the Jordan Schnitzer Museum of Art.